navcoin/navcoin-org/content/governance/index.md

 {{< zig_section
 titleText="Get involved"
 imgSrc="/images/governance/gov-get-involved.svg"
 paragraphText="NavCoin is a community initiative that allows anyone to contribute in a number of different ways.
 The NavCoin ecosystem is more than just open-source development.
-Content creation, promotion and adoption are equally important as a decentralized digital currency -  that’s why the key to success is contributions from people of different skill sets." reversed="true"
+Content creation, promotion and adoption are equally important as a decentralized digital currency -  that’s why the key to success is contributions from people of different skillsets." reversed="true"
 >}}